Checking, Changing & Confirming Your Enrolment

 Before you amend your enrolment, we recommend you to consider your choice carefully.
 The decision to add or withdraw units not only has an impact on your workload, but also has an impact on other aspects of your enrolment.
 Contact the Student Services Department if you require further assistance.

 You can only add units for a short time after the study period commences.
 The dates relevant to your enrolment are listed on the Academic Calendar.

 - Make sure you are not overloading your study commitments – seek academic counseling from your lecturer/Course Coordinator/Head of Department

 - Make sure you have ample time to catch up on any missed classes and study time

-All undergraduate students can add their unit(s) Online Access through eStudent/OASIS.
+All students can add their unit(s) Online through eStudent.

 Withdrawing from a unit(s)

 You may withdraw units from your current study period, without incurring penalties, until the relevant census date.
 The dates relevant to unit withdrawal are listed on the Academic Calendar .